donavanyieh/claude-agents-technical-architecture/README.md

 - 💰 **Cost Estimation** — Infrastructure cost projections across usage scenarios
 - 📊 **Diagram Generation** — Automated draw.io XML from architecture documentation

-## How to use
-- Clone repository and put everything (except the README.md) into a .claude folder within your specific project directory
--

 ---

 ## 🤖 Agent System